VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 - How to use GitLab for version control, collaboration, and project management.

 ## What I've learned
-In our robot dog project, one important functionality was making the dog fall to its right side, which could be useful for certain tricks or recovery actions.
+In our robot dog project, one important functionality was making the dog fall to its right side.
 This task provided a great opportunity to enhance both my programming skills and my ability to collaborate using GitLab.
+I have gained some exeprience with embedded coding during this task.

 ### Step 1: Understanding Servo Control
 The first step was understanding how to control servo motors with the ESP32Servo library.
 I learned that each servo motor's angle could be set from 0 to 180 degrees, allowing me to determine the necessary angles to position each leg for a controlled fall.